adelina-t/nova/doc/source/devref/filter_scheduler.rst

 * |ImagePropertiesFilter| - filters hosts based on properties defined on the instance's image.
 It passes hosts that can support the specified image properties contained in the instance.
+* |ImageExtraResourcesFilter| - filters hosts based on properties defined on the instance's images, except for architecture, hypervisor type and virtual machine type, which are handled by |ImagePropertiesFilter| or properties without the 'hypervisor:' prefix.
+It passes hosts that can satisfy the extra resources required by the instance's image.
 * |AvailabilityZoneFilter| - filters hosts by availability zone.
 It passes hosts matching the availability zone specified in the instance properties.
 * |ComputeCapabilitiesFilter| - checks that the capabilities provided by the